 While in Rosine, you can still enjoy the locals’ toe-tappin’ plays with traditional touches in front of the Rosine General Store.

-To round out your vacation, take a bluegrass tour to neighboring Owensboro and visit the International Bluegrass Music Museum, where you can learn more about Bill Monroe’s musical magic and appreciate a variety of bluegrass memorabilia.
+To round out your vacation, take a bluegrass tour to neighbor Owensboro and visit the International Bluegrass Music Museum, where you can learn more about Bill Monroe’s musical magic and appreciate a variety of bluegrass memorabilia.

 Murray, one of the most charming towns in Southern Kentucky, was named “Friendliest Small Town in America” by USA Today.